levinson/GameRecorder/README.md

 3. Start the bot and watch the ```RecordedGames``` folder in its root directory.
   * A new folder is created for each game (e.g. ```2015-12-05 163737 Rogue vs. Shaman```)
   * Screenshots are captured live throughout the game.
+  * When a misplay is observed press the hotkey to create a misplay report folder.
   * Logs are saved for each turn (or when bot is stopped).
   * Folder name is appended with ```WIN``` or ```LOSS``` when the game ends.
   * Seeds are copied when the game ends (or when bot is stopped).